marcelloti/COURSE-Rocketseat-GoStack-2019/README.md

 # Bootcamp Rocketseat Docker
-VSCode running inside a docker container + Nodejs
+VSCode running inside a docker container + Nodejs + React and more

 # Instructions
 ### To run this project, you will need the docker and docker-compose preinstalled on your machine.